Online Learning: A Modern Introduction Using Convex Optimization: FTRL Regret Bound using Strong Convexity

-This might look like the same regret guarantee of OMD, however here there is a very important difference: The last term contains a time-varying element ($\eta_t$) but the domain does not have to be bounded!
-Also, I used the regularizer $\frac{1}{\eta_{t-1}} \psi(\bx)$ and not $\frac{1}{\eta_{t}} \psi(\bx)$ to remind you another important difference: In OMD the learning rate $\eta_t$ is chosen after receiving the subgradient $\bg_t$ while here you have to choose it before receiving it!
+This might look like the same regret guarantee of \ac{OMD}; however, here there is a very important difference: the last term contains a time-varying element ($\eta_t$), but the domain does not have to be bounded!
+Also, I used the regularizer $\frac{1}{\eta_{t-1}} \psi(\bx)$ and not $\frac{1}{\eta_{t}} \psi(\bx)$ to remind you of another important difference: In \ac{OMD} the learning rate $\eta_t$ is chosen after receiving information about $\ell_t$, through the subgradient $\bg_t$, while here you have to choose it \emph{before} observing $\ell_t$.